Is Gateway Green only to be used for cycling activities?

 How is the development of Gateway Green being paid for?

-Park construction and operation will be paid for by a combination of public, private, philanthropic and volunteer resources.
+Park construction and operation are being paid for by a combination of public, private, philanthropic and volunteer resources.
 The Friends of Gateway Green will not ask the city to raise any taxes to cover Gateway Green costs.